The Pout-Pout Fish (film)

-The Pout-Pout Fish is an upcoming animated fantasy adventure comedy film directed by Ricard Cussó and Rio Harrington, and written by Elise Allen and Elie Choufany.
-It is a international co-production between Australia and United States and is based on the children's book The Pout-Pout Fish by Deborah Diesen and published by Macmillan Publishers featuring Nick Offerman, Nina Oyama, Miranda Otto, Jordin Sparks, and Amy Sedaris.

-The Pout-Pout Fish is scheduled to be released theatrically on January 1, 2026 in Australia and on March 20 of the same year in the United States.
-It will be distributed by Viva Pictures in the United States.
+The Pout-Pout Fish is a 2026 animated comedy film directed by Ricard Cussó and written by Elise Allen, Elie Choufany, and Dominic Morris, based on the children's book by Deborah Diesen.
+It is an international co-production between Australia and United States and features the voices of Nick Offerman, Nina Oyama, Miranda Otto, Remy Hii, Mark Coles Smith, Nazeem Hussain, Jordin Sparks, and Amy Sedaris.
+The film was released theatrically on January 1, 2026 in Australia and on March 20, 2026 in the United States.
+It received mixed reviews from critics.